Delivery App Photo Guidelines and Image Sizes in 2026 (Uber Eats, DoorDash, Deliveroo, Zomato, Talabat)

 Two failure modes here:

-The sweet spot for most platforms: a square or 3:2 JPG, 1200 to 2000 pixels on the short side, well under the file-size limit.
+The sweet spot for most platforms: a high-resolution JPG or PNG exported to the platform’s current crop, well under the file-size limit.

 Guidelines beyond size: what platforms actually want